At a Glance

-- The growing automation and digitization of mining operations is likely to lead to changes in the size and skills of the mining workforce in both developed and developed countries.
+The growing automation and digitization of mining operations are expected to affect the size and skill set of the mining workforce in both developed and developing countries.

-- Partly as a result of social pressure on mining companies, as well as specific gender-targeted policies based on observed differences in the performance of certain tasks, companies in all sectors increasingly promote inclusive recruitment policies resulting in increased employment of women in mining operations.
+Social pressure and the implementation of gender-targeted policies based on observed differences in the performance of certain tasks are leading companies in all sectors to promote more gender-inclusive recruitment policies.
+As a result, the employment of women in mining operations is increasing.

-- Women’s share of total mining employment is expected to rise further in the future due to increased automation and the reduced relevance of physical strength as a requirement for most jobs.
+Women’s share of total mining employment is expected to continue rising as automation increases and physical strength decreases in relevance for most jobs.

 - Industries at a Glance: Mining (Bureau of Labor Statistics)